Once properly stated, a problem can be formulated as an objective function

 D‑Wave solvers.

-Many of these are discrete optimization, also known as combinatorial optimization,
+Many of these are discrete optimization, also known as combinatorial

-values such as Booleans.
+set of discrete values such as Booleans.

-Keep in mind that there are different ways to model a given problem; for example,
+Keep in mind that there are different ways to model a given problem; for

-be useful to consider various approaches.
+it may be useful to consider various approaches.

 Table 10 A Sample of Reference Problems in D‑Wave’s Resources#